Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Use large containers with excellent drainage.
 Treat as seasonal or short-term rather than permanent.

-Palette contribution: Creamy white flowers and pale foliage help reflect light and stabilise mixed planting.
+Creamy white flowers and pale foliage help reflect light and stabilise mixed planting.
+Suits coastal and temperate gardens with sandy or gritty soils.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Flannel Flower